LPN to RN Programs

 The increased demand for nurses is due in part to the aging of the baby-boomer generation, growing rates of chronic illnesses among the general public, and the retirement of many nurses in the coming years.
 Nurses who are willing to work in medically underserved and in rural areas will likely have an advantage in the job market.
 Long-term care facilities are expected to have a greater need for nurses than hospitals, and home healthcare is also expected to see an increase, so ADNs who apply for these jobs may have a better job outlook.

-The American Nurses Association – The American Nurses Association is a professional organization for all registered nurses.
-Membership provides opportunities in networking, advancement, and education.
+- The American Nurses Association – The American Nurses Association is a professional organization for all registered nurses.
+Membership provides opportunities for networking, advancement, and education.

 Frequently Asked Questions